odinnordico/odinnordico.github.io/wiki/Templates-and-Customization.md

 ## PDF Templates (`resume.yaml.tmpl`)

 The PDF generation is driven by a YAML template that defines the structure and layout.
-This template is processed by Go's `text/template` engine before being parsed by the PDF generator.
+This template is processed by Go's `text/template` engine before being parsed by the PDF generator (powered by `gofpdf`).

 ### Structure